 After flowering, a profusion of heart-shaped leaves erupts, followed later in the summer by long seed pods that confirm the plant's membership in the pea family.
 Often cercus flowers again in late summer and fall, though the bloom is not as conspicuous among the foliage.

 Dahle says that he encourages students to try a taste of the sweet flowers, which contain sugar necessary to attract bees.
 The flowers are what makes redbud recipes so popular.

-In southern Appalachia, redbud twigs are often used to season wild meats, and for that reason, the plant there is often called spicewood, but throughout the Appalachians the flowers have been used for many purposes.
-More recently, they've been candied or used as a salad garnish, but traditionally they became part of a tea or jelly or pie filling.
+In southern Appalachia, redbud twigs are often used to season wild meats, and for that reason, the plant there is often called spicewood, but throughout the Appalachians, the flowers have been used for many purposes.
+More recently, they've been candied or used as a salad garnish, but traditionally they became part of a tea, jelly, or pie filling.

 Redbud recipes can be sourced online, but here are two simple recipes that might fit the bill for a budding redbud connoisseur.

 Collect five of six cups of redbud blossoms by holding a container under the tree limb and stripping the flowers toward the tip of the branch, letting them fall into the container.
 Pick out any stems or leaf buds, which can add a bitter flavor, and rinse the blossoms to remove any insects.
 Pour the rinsed petals into a large jar or container.

 Bring six cups of water to a roiling boil, and pour this over the redbud blooms.
 Use a wooden spoon to push the petals down into the water.
 Cover the container, and allow the contents to cool.
 Transfer the container to the refrigerator, and allow the blooms to steep for 24 hours.

 Once the blooms have steeped, filter the purplish liquid through cheesecloth into a clean jar or bowl, and discard the leftover buds.

 4 cups redbud tea